Which is better for you: Disc Sander or Belt Sander?

 Small Sanding Area

-The compact circular disc prevents sanding larger workpieces.
+The compact circular disc prevents sanding larger work pieces.
 Average 5-9″ size limits surface area.

 Slower Material Removal